amyreese/znc-push/README.md

 -------

 ### Conditions

-*   Away: Whether the user has set their /away status.

 *   User inactivity: How long, in seconds, since the last action made by user, in any channel or query window.